 Pharmacies and Prescriptions

 Student Health Services providers can write prescriptions if recommended during your appointment.
 Student Health does not have a pharmacy and cannot fill prescription medications.
 Students can have their prescription filled at a pharmacy off-campus.
-You can be given a written copy of the prescription or the prescription can be faxed or called-in to a pharmacy of your choice.
+Student Health Services will electronically send your prescription to a pharmacy of your choice.

-The following information is needed to have your prescription faxed or called in:
+The following information is helpful to have your prescription sent in:

 - Pharmacy Name

 - Pharmacy Address/Location

 Can a provider at Student Health order refills of a prescription written by my doctor at home?

 If you need a refill, you can contact your doctor or you may schedule an appointment with one of our Student Health providers.
 Bring your prescription with you.
 Our providers can discuss your prescription and refill options.